ridwanlawson/Sistem-Pakar-Diagnosa-Penyakit-Paru/README.md

 If You Use WAMPP
 1. The Step is not too far with the XAMPP user
 2. The Different is only at the name folder
-3. WAMPP use www to place the file script instead XAMPP use htdocs
+3. WAMPP use www to place the file script while XAMPP use htdocs

 Love To Share And Help